And Just Like That...: Release

-Home media

-The first season was released on DVD on December 13, 2022.

-The complete second season was released on DVD on July 29, 2024.
-While it has not been released on DVD in the United States, a Region 1 DVD edition was released exclusively in Canada on July 30, 2024; however, it sold out quickly and now appears to be out of print.
-Additionally, a Region 2 DVD release became available in the Netherlands on August 7, 2024.
-To date, the series has not been released on Blu-ray.

 Reception

 Audience viewership

 And Just Like That... was HBO Max's most-watched series debut, including both HBO and HBO Max Originals premiered on the service, until it was surpassed by the premiere of House of the Dragon.
 The first season placed within the service's top 10 most-watched premieres including film debuts.
 The series was the most-watched first viewing in the service's history at the time of its premiere, implying that new subscribers enlisted to watch the series.

-Viewership for the second season significantly declined by 59%.
+Viewership for the second season fell significantly by 59%.
 The premiere of the second season averaged 463,000 households over a live-plus-three-day viewing period, down from the first season's 1.1 million households.
 Viewership for the following episodes fell an additional 13%, suggesting that most viewers had lost interest and abandoned the series.
 Despite a steep drop in viewership, the second season was the most-watched returning Max Original series until it was dethroned by the second season of Our Flag Means Death.

-Viewership for the third season continued to decline.
-The season 3 premiere averaged 429,000 households over a live-plus-three-day period, representing a 7% drop in viewership from the season 2 premiere and a more than 60% drop from the season 1 premiere.
-Although the third season entered Luminate’s top 25 streaming rankings for July-August 2025, its performance was below average for HBO Max and saw viewership drop each week, likely contributing to the decision to end the series.
+The third season continued to see viewership decrease.
+The premiere averaged 429,000 households over a live-plus-three-day viewing period, representing a 7% drop in viewership from the season 2 premiere, and a more than 60% drop from the season 1 premiere.
+Viewership consistently declined each week as new episodes aired, likely contributing to the decision to end the series.
 Shortly after its cancellation was announced, the series fell from the top spot on HBO Max’s streaming charts.
-Like the premiere, viewership for the season 3 finale was down 7% from the season 2 finale.
+Viewership for the series finale was down 7% from the season 2 finale.

 Overall viewership for And Just Like That... paled in comparison to Sex and the City, with the original series debuting to 2.8 million viewers and eventually reaching over 10.6 million viewers for the series finale.